paulagual/lab-resolving-git-conflicts/README.md

 * At this point you should have created a fork in your own Git account from the bootcamp's lab repo.

-* You should also have cloned your forked repo to your computer.
+* You should also have cloned your forked repo to your computer and navigated to the local folder

+`cd <name of cloned folder >`

 If you have any doubts about the prerequisites please clarify with your instructor or teaching assistants.